-Below are links to information you need to manage the club’s finances.
-But remember that the size of your club will also determine the financial management processes that need to be put in place.
+Information you need to manage your club's finances.
+Remember that the size of your club determines the financial management processes that need to be put in place.

-The treasurer will need the following stationery to perform their job effectively:
+The treasurer needs the following stationery to perform their job effectively:

 - cheque books